knakulan2001/PhotoSharingApp/README.md

-# CSC 317 Term Project : Basic
+# CSC 317 Term Project : Photo Sharing Website

 This is a repository containing the relevant files to locally build and deploy a communal photo sharing website (similar to Facebook and Instagram).
 This website is complete with registration/login functionality, uploading images/posts, commenting on relevant posts, and more.
 Follow the build/run instruction below after cloning the repository locally to view the website!